ehduardu/ehduardu/README.md

 - 🎮 I love play games
 - 🤘🏻  A a true rock lover
 - 🔍 I am curious, i like to research and learn about things, i love challenges
-- 👨🏻‍💻 I currently work a lot with javascript and Google technologies (GCP, GAS...) 🔵🔴🟡🟢
+- 👨🏻‍💻 I currently work a lot with Javascript and Google technologies (GCP, GAS...) 🔵🔴🟡🟢
 - ➕ And Many More...